OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - retrieve and validate the App Site Association file from the server
 - check that the link receiver method in the app delegate is properly verifying the incoming links
 - check that the data handler method is handling properly the incoming data
+- check if the app is calling other apps's Universal Links

 ###### Checking the Associated Domains